jahnavirishikesh/Real-Time-Voice-Translator-in-Python/README.md

 5. Text-to-Speech and Console Display: Once the translation is complete, the application reads out the translated text using text-to-speech functionality.
 Additionally, the translated text is printed in the console for easy reference.

-Sure!
-Here's the updated "Requirements" section with the addition of the Playsound library:

 ## Requirements

 To run the voice translator application, the following dependencies are required: